danielabar/meblog/src/markdown/datadog-heroku-rails.md

 alias hsp='tab-red && heroku ps:exec --dyno=web.1 -a your-production-app'
 ```

 Customize the aliases for whatever you'll remember.
-For me I think of "heroku shell staging" or "heroku shell production" and take the first characters of each.
+For me I think of "Heroku Shell Staging" or "Heroku Shell Production" and take the first characters of each.
 Now whenever you shell into either staging or production, you'll have a strong visual cue that you're in a deployed environment.

-Note that I use iTerm with zsh, via oh-my-zsh and the above technique has only been tested on this particular setup.
+Note that I use [iTerm with zsh and oh-my-zsh](../how-i-setup-my-terminal) and the above technique has only been tested on this particular setup.
-TODO: Link to my terminal setup post.

 ## TODO
 * WIP main content from `blog-research/datadog-rails-heroku-draft-from-notes.md` AND `blog-research/datadog-rails-heroku.md`